Oppkey/fastopp/docs/deployment/LEAPCELL_DEPLOY.md

 3. **Secure SECRET_KEY**: Keep your SECRET_KEY secure and private
 4. **Monitor usage**: Check logs for emergency access usage
 5. **Regular rotation**: Consider rotating your SECRET_KEY periodically

+## Troubleshooting

+- "Failed to create database" on free tier: You likely already used your one free DB.
+Delete the existing free DB in Settings and recreate.
+- Images don’t appear or disappear: You are writing to /tmp/uploads instead of S3.
+Configure the S3 variables and redeploy.
+- Login blocked: You have no superuser yet.
+Enable emergency access, create a superuser, then disable emergency access.
+- DB errors mentioning psycopg2: Update the SQLAlchemy URL to use psycopg.
+- Build fails on RUN: Use pip install -r requirements.txt as the build command in Leapcell’s UI.

 ## Environment Variables